 Another good tactic if you’re starting from scratch is finding a large clearcut that you can glass at daylight and just before last light.
 You can pick up deer feeding about or entering/leaving a cut.
 Using optics to cover large expanses of land saves your energy, keeps your scent out of your hunting area, and lets you observe undisturbed deer.

 Whitetails are creatures of habit when undisturbed and highly adaptable otherwise.
 They are masters of their home ranges and leverage strength in numbers when it comes to evading predators.
-In Washington there are two general types of hunting experiences to be had for whitetails, big timber bucks in conifer forestlands or edge habitats around ag fields and farmlands.
-Both produce good numbers of bucks each fall so if you’re more adventurous and want to cover ground, there are plenty of national forest lands in the NE corner of the state.
-If a low impact hunt is more your style, you can leverage WDFW’s private land hunting opportunities to secure some private land or leverage onX Hunt (add link from above) to research good looking areas and contact landowners for access.
+In Washington there are two general types of hunting experiences to be had for whitetails: big timber bucks in conifer forestlands or edge habitats around ag fields and farmlands.
+Both produce good numbers of bucks each fall, so if you’re more adventurous and want to cover ground, there are plenty of National Forest lands in the northeast corner of the state.
+If a low-impact hunt is more your style, you can leverage WDFW’s private land hunting opportunities to secure some private land or leverage onX Hunt to research good-looking areas and contact landowners for access.

 Washington and Oregon are both home to a fourth deer species called the Columbian white-tailed deer.
-While Oregon has a very limited hunting opportunity, these deer are protected in Washington and may not be hunted even if encountered outside their refuges in southwest Washington range.
-Surveys conducted by U.S. Fish and Wildlife Service estimated a low of only 545 deer in 2002.
+While Oregon has a very limited hunting opportunity, these deer are protected in Washington and cannot be hunted even if encountered outside their refuges in Southwest Washington.
+Surveys conducted by the U.S. Fish and Wildlife Service estimated a low of only 545 deer in 2002.
 The population has now rebounded, with an estimated population of 1,296 deer in 2022.

 This mature Roosevelt bull was taken in prime bedding cover.
 (Dustin Howard)